rafaelaic/MathCalculator/README.md

 ## How it Works
 <p>In <strong>1.1 version</strong> you can calculate math expressions, declare variables and use commands.</p>

-<p>The calculator has 3 command modes, starting from an input expression.</p>
+<p>The calculator has 3 command modes, starting with an input expression.</p>

 <ul>
     <li>